MicroEJ/How-To/Single-App-to-Multi-App-Platform/README.md

 ### Create the kernel project

 1. Expose the foundation APIs to the feature
-    - In the [module.ivy](java/Kernel/module.ivy), the example depends on:
+    - In the [module.ivy](java/Kernel/module.ivy) file, the example depends on:
         - `ej.api#edc`: to provide the EDC Java APIs to the kernel
         - `ej.api#bon`: to provide the BON Java APIs to the kernel
         - `ej.api#kf`: to provide the KF APIs to the kernel to load a feature